J-F-Liu/knowledge/src/Computer/3dmodel.md

 Modules are built on each other, resulting in an (almost) directed graph with the AP and conformance class modules at the very top.
 The modular APs are:

-AP 209, Composite and metallic structural analysis and related design AP 210, Electronic assembly, interconnect and packaging design AP 221, Functional data and schematic representation of process plants AP 236, Furniture product data and project data
+**AP 203**: Configuration controlled 3D design of mechanical parts and assemblies AP 209: Composite and metallic structural analysis and related design AP 210: Electronic assembly, interconnect and packaging design **AP 214**: Core data for automotive mechanical design processes AP 221: Functional data and schematic representation of process plants AP 236: Furniture product data and project data
-AP 239, Product life cycle support
+AP 239: Product life cycle support
-AP 242, Managed model based 3d engineering
+AP 242: Managed model based 3d engineering

 ISO 10303 specifies a language by which aspects of product data can be defined.
 The language is called EXPRESS.
 EXPRESS is a data specification language as defined in ISO 10303-1.
 EXPRESS is not a programming language.

 [STEP Module and Resource Library (SMRL)](https://www.iso.org/publication/PUB100443/toc.html)